|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-During November 1943, this Ki-61 was abandoned at Cape Gloucester Airfield (Tuluvu) at Cape Gloucester No. 1 (Old Strip, West Airfield).
-Likely, the aircraft had mechanical problems and was carefully hidden with palm fronds as camouflage and was not damaged by Allied bombing raids.
+During November 1943, abandoned at Cape Gloucester Airfield (Tuluvu) at Cape Gloucester No. 1 (Old Strip, West Airfield) in West New Britain.
+Likely, the aircraft had mechanical problems and was carefully hidden and camouflaged with palm fronds.
+While parked, this Tony was not damaged by Allied bombing raids or strafing attacks.

 On December 30, 1943 this aircraft was discovered by U. S. Marines when they captured the airfield area.
 The Ki-61 was intact but submerged up to the wings due to recent rains and flooding.
 After being reported to Allied intelligence, it became known as the "Cape Gloucester Ki-61" or "Cape Gloucester Tony".
 Disassembled and loaded aboard a U. S. Navy Landing Ship Tank (LST) and shipped to Brisbane.